 Gas boilers burn natural gas to heat water that’s used for central heating or hot water.
 This natural gas is delivered to your property, via the gas network, as and when needed by an energy supplier.

-Condensing boilers are fitted with a Flue Gas Recovery System.
+Condensing boilers convert water vapour condensation into heat.
 This allows them to hold onto more of the heat they make when burning gas.
-With non-condensing boilers, some of the heat goes straight out of the flue pipe and isn’t used to heat your home.
+With non-condensing boilers, some of the heat goes straight out of the flue pipe and isn't used to heat your home.

 And the difference is massive:

 A condensing boiler can make up to 30% more heat using the same amount of fuel.
 So if you have a boiler that's burning less fuel, you won't be paying so much to heat your home.